galaxyproject/galaxy-hub/src/events/GCC2015/BoFs/CWL/index.md

 ## Who is Participating

-If you are interested, please add your name below and/or send an email to [mailto:crusoe@ucdavis.edu](Michael R. Crusoe).
+If you are interested, please add your name below and/or send an email to [Michael R. Crusoe](mailto:crusoe@ucdavis.edu).

 * Michael R. Crusoe
 * Bjoern Gruening